Kaycee loves period dramas and historical fiction. She writes for Screen Rant, where she talks about fashion and costume design.

 Here are some of Edith's best costumes from the show that encapsulate her journey from overlooked middle sister to enviable career woman who has it all.

-Edith wore a white dress with a long pointed collar to the garden party at the end of Season 1, where Lord Grantham announced the outbreak of war.
+Edith wore a white dress with a long pointed collar to the garden party at the end of Season 1.
 Like her sisters' outfits, the dress had a classically Edwardian shape with a high waist and narrow skirt.
 It was a little plain compared to Mary's bold stripes and Sybil's modern print, which spoke to her status as the black sheep of the family.

-The costume design also reflected the power dynamic among the sisters, which came into play this episode when Mary sabotaged Edith's chances of a marriage proposal from Sir Anthony Strallan.
-Like most of the costumes from Seasons 1 and 2, this summer dress was designed by Suasnnah Buxton.
+The costume design also reflected the power dynamic among the sisters, which came into play in this episode when Mary sabotaged Edith's chances of a marriage proposal from Sir Anthony Strallan.
+Like most of the costumes from Seasons 1 and 2, this summer dress was designed by Susannah Buxton.

-The Crawleys' shock at seeing Sybil in the famous harem pants gave viewers some idea of how unacceptable it was at the time for women to wear pants.
+The Crawleys' shock at seeing Sybil in her famous harem pants gave viewers some idea of how unacceptable it was for women to wear pants.
 It also showed how forward-thinking the two younger Crawley sisters were, as pants did not become widely accepted attire for women until decades later.

 Edith began to take more sartorial risks in Season 3.
-She wore a Grecian-inspired coral evening dress with beaded trim on the night she got engaged to Anthony Strallan.
-The looser fit of the dress was popular during the early Jazz Age, when waistlines began to drop ever so slightly while hems inched higher.
+She wore this Grecian-inspired coral evening dress on the night of her engagement to Anthony Strallan.
+The looser fit of the dress was popular during the early Jazz Age, when waistlines began to drop ever-so-slightly while hems inched higher.
 According to The Chronicles of Downton Abbey, the dress is shot chiffon over silk and is worn without a corset.
-As a finishing touch, Edith wore a braided rope belt with more beading and loose chiffon at the waist.
+As a finishing touch, Edith wore a braided rope belt with beading and loose chiffon at the waist.

 At first glance, Edith's wedding dress may look similar to Mary's from earlier in Season 3.
-Simple and elegant, they both feature a dropped waist and straight silhouette.
-Like many aristocratic women, the sisters also wore their veil attached with the family tiara.
+Simple and elegant, they both featured a dropped waist and straight silhouette.
+Like many aristocratic women, the sisters also wore their veil attached to the family tiara.

-Edith's dress has several details that set it apart, however.
-It is based off a vintage silk train adorned with flowers and crystals, and the fabric of the dress (satin, in contrast to Mary's lace gown) is gathered at the hip with more embroidered flower accents.
+Edith's dress has several details that set it apart from her sister's, however.
+According to Season 3 costume designer, Caroline McCall, the dress was created from a vintage silk train adorned with flowers and crystals.
+The fabric of the dress is satin, in contrast to Mary's lace gown, and the dress is gathered at the hip with embroidered flower accents.
 Her bouquet is also different, a cluster of pink and white flowers instead of the calla lilies Mary held.